 The Third Encirclement and Suppression Campaign was scheduled to be launched in July 1931, but Japanese expansion into Manchuria forced Chiang Kai-shek to abort the military mission.
 The Fourth was launched in June 1932, but was again repulsed by November 1932.
 The Fifth Campaign, in October 1933, was led by Chiang Kai-shek himself.
 Not only did he commit significant troops to the battle, but at each point of advance he created blockhouses and roads which allowed him to reinforce taken ground.
 By April 1934, the central Jiangxi Soviet was completely surrounded.
 It was decided that the communists had no choice but to break through the encirclement at the weakest point in the southwest corner.
 This strategic withdrawal was to be the beginning of what has been mythologized in CCP history as the Long March.

 Between October 16th 1934 and October 20th 1935, the Chinese Workers and Peasants’ Red Army retreated 6000 miles through some of the toughest terrain in western China- including mountains, barren plateaus and lethal swamps.
 Throughout this time they were constantly harassed and attacked by KMT forces.
-Approximately 85,000 communists began the trek westward while most women, children and approximately 20,000 wounded communists were left behind.
+Approximately 85,000 communists men and soldiers began the trek westward while most women, children and approximately 20,000 wounded communists were left behind.
 At the end, only about 8,000 of the original 85,000 remained living.
-Most perished at the hands of KMT forces and also because of illness and by the harsh conditions which prevailed throughout the retreat.
+Most perished at the hands of KMT forces.
+Others died from illness and from the harsh conditions which prevailed throughout the retreat.

 The march was not one single maneuver, but rather the withdrawal from Jiangxi of different Red Army units which often independently fought their way west and north.
-The CCP was quite divided at this time, with different factions not only arguing about different military strategies, but also disagreeing as to where new revolutionary base should be ultimately established.
-From separate marches, numbers eventually arriving to join Mao later rose to about 30,000 due to the arrival of other Communist units and the consolidation of local communist factions.
+The CCP was quite divided at this time, with different factions not only arguing about different military strategies, but also disagreeing as to where new revolutionary base should be ultimately reestablished.

 In December 1936 the CCP finally established its headquarters in the province of Shaanxi, in Yan’an.
 This base had the advantage of both safeguarding the communists from the 1937 Japanese invasion of China and helping isolate it from further KMT attack.
-By this time Mao, was firmly established as the leader of the CCP, although division remained within the party.
+By this time Mao was firmly established as the leader of the CCP, although division remained within the party.
+From separate marches and from recruitment efforts as the communists passed through territory, eventually around 30,000 eventually joined Mao at his new base.
 The CCP’s courage in the face of unimaginable hardship and the communists ultimate victory despite their decimated ranks played an important role in the process of legitimizing the CCP rule.

 Despite growing Japanese aggression in Manchuria in northern China, Chiang Kai-shek and the Nationalist government continued to prioritize eradication of the communists over fighting the Japanese.
-This policy created great internal conflict within the KMT and its warlord allies particularly those most vulnerable to Japanese expansion in the north.
+This policy created great internal conflict within the KMT and within its warlord allies ranks.
+Tensions were most acute with warlords in areas most vulnerable to Japanese expansion.
 It also motivated Chinese student nationalism.
 Chiang tried to quell student discontent by increasing the number of compulsory subjects and examinations at university, hoping to keep the students so busy they would be unable to protest.
 Those students that did protest were dealt with harshly.

 At this time, Chiang Kai-shek also encouraged the formation of the Blueshirts – an organization run by Whampoa cadets, so named because they wore shirts of course blue cotton – designed to bring patriotic resolve to the military and civil leadership of China.
 Fiercely loyal to Chiang Kai-shek, the Blueshirts committed themselves to moral rectitude, eschewing gambling, whoring and gluttony of food and drink.
-They found much of value in Europe’s rising Fascism, admiring particularly Italy’s Mussolini.
+The Blueshirts admired Europe’s rising Fascism, particularly Italy’s Mussolini.
 They ultimately were transformed into an elite Secret Service arm employed to investigate subversive forces within society, assassinate political rivals and dissidents, infiltrate labor organizations and gather general intelligence.